alan-turing-institute/data-safe-haven/docs/source/management/index.md

 $ dsh sre teardown YOUR_SRE_NAME
 ```

-::::{admonition} Tearing down an SRE deletes ALL data and resources
+::::{danger} Tearing down an SRE is destructive and irreversible
-Running `dsh sre teardown` will remove all resources deployed within the SRE.
+Running `dsh sre teardown` will destroy **all** resources deployed within the SRE.
-Ensure that any desired outputs have been egressed before deleting the SRE.
+Ensure that any desired outputs have been extracted before deleting the SRE.
-Any data remaining on the SRE will be deleted.
+**All** data remaining on the SRE will be deleted.
 The user groups for the SRE on Microsoft Entra ID will also be deleted.
 ::::